Use the following wording guidelines to maintain consistency and clarity in communications, following best practices.

-Use plural verbs with plural nouns, including irregular plurals (curricula were available, syllabi are offered).
+Use plural verbs with plural nouns, including irregular plurals (data are, curricula were available, syllabi are offered).

 Special Characters and StylesDo not use the @ symbol in place of 'at' except in email addresses.
 Do not use the & symbol in place of 'and' in sentences.
 Do not use the ~ symbol in place of a hyphen or / symbol in place of 'and' or 'or'.